What Is a Short Story?

 2. Decide How You Want to Present Your Idea

 Most novel ideas can be transformed into a short story if you take the right approach or focus on the most compelling moment in the story.
-Most importantly, remember that a short story must be short.
+Most importantly, remember that a short story must be short enough to be read in one sitting.

 A Short Story Is a Short Moment in Time